 Why I want to read: I adore the Escaped series written by Kristin Cast.
 Now, I’ve had this novella for a while on my Kindle.
 It is a nice short read and I will be able to see more into the series beyond the characters.

 (Image from Goodreads)

-So that is my September TBR list.
+So this is my September TBR list.
 With any luck, I will be able to get through them all!
 Watch out for these reviews later this month or in October (I’m catching up with August reviews!).
 Stay tuned!